Jam Sutton Studio

 "I’ve always been drawn to ruins, derelict spaces and fragments of sculpture.
 It’s nostalgic; it’s about time, mortality, human history, fragility of the body, melancholy.
 The decay is poetic, in my work the decay is created by misalignments and glitches in the technological capture of my subject, creating cracks in the surface which reference antiquity but also fragmented human existence.
 I like the idea that marks from the creation of the sculpture are preserved, the same way clay sculptures have finger prints and tool marks.
 The glitches on the surface tell a story about the way my work is formed."

-Five two-dimensional digital composites feature in the show; these are produced using 3d scanned data of male subjects and additional elements created using artificial intelligence.
+Five two-dimensional digital composites feature in the show; these are produced using 3d scanned data of male subjects and additional elements created using machine learning.

-“I wanted to include artificial intelligence as a tool in my work, abstracting human identity by using a machine process.
+“I wanted to include machine learning as a tool in my work, abstracting human identity by using a machine process.
 I produced thousands of images of my new sculptures to train an artificial intelligence neural network.
-Neural networks are computing systems that operate in a similar way to biological brains.
 I fed my source images into the AI network and trained the system using my work as a data set.
 The AI neural network then created completely new images from its learning which I use as elements in large compositions.”

 The resulting images are organic, genderless humanoid figures which almost reference Hieronymus Bosch and Francis Bacon.
 Sutton uses these painterly elements to create swirling compositions surrounding the sculptural forms.